fattymango/YouTube-Controller/README.md

 >**Warning**
-This is a the first version of the project, not user-friendly.
+This is the first version of the project, it's not user-friendly yet.

 # How it Works?